 3. Hue, Vietnam

-Vietnam is a popular spot on the backpacking trail, but many people rush it, visiting only the riverside town of Hội An, Ho Chi Minh City, and perhaps the capital Hanoi.
-But Vietnam is often best explored slowly, and the city of Hue gives you a fascinating insight into the rich culture and history here.
+Vietnam is a popular spot on the backpacking trail, but many people rush through it, visiting only the riverside town of Hội An, Ho Chi Minh City, and perhaps the capital, Hanoi.
+But Vietnam is often best explored slowly, and the city of Hue is a fascinating insight into its rich culture and history.
 Sail along the Perfume River, visit palaces and pavilions, and indulge in the famously mouthwatering street food.

 4. Sri Lanka